 In support of this mission, the Contingency Planning Committee:

 - Develops documents to assist PSAPs to mitigate, prepare, plan and react to critical incidents which may adversely impact critical operations.

 - Reviews documents from other committees to assure that contingency planning is incorporated into all relevant NENA documents.

 - Represents NENA on other committees to provide a voice for contingency planning.

 April Heinze, ENP

 The PSAP Daily Operations Working Group will update NENA 54-001 (11/18/2004) to bring it in line with today's Communications Center/PSAP personnel operations needs and issue as an ANSI accredited NENA Standard.
+ANSI project initiation notice was published in September 2016.
+Calls are Tuesday's at 12-1 pm ET.
 20160407_ISF Telecommunicator Schedules & Hours_Assgnd 20160426_Charter

 - Contingency Planning - Chair Karen Allen